-Cities with municipal leadership that is committed to out-of-school-time programming are more likely to provide high-quality learning opportunities for youth and children.
+Cities with municipal leaders that recognize the importance out-of-school time programming are more likely to provide high-quality learning opportunities for youth and children.
 This is true for large and small cities alike, including Hammond, La.

 The City of Hammond is located between New Orleans and Baton Rouge and has approximately 20,000 residents.
-Concerned with the overall health of the community and the lack of out-of-school time opportunities for young people in particular, Hammond Councilman Lemar F. Marshall worked with the Louisiana Center for Afterschool Learning (LACAL) and NLC to learn how other cities are implementing afterschool programs and gain a better understanding of the steps and resources needed to create a citywide afterschool program in his community.
+Concerned with the overall health of the community and the lack of out-of-school time opportunities for young people, Hammond Councilman Lemar F. Marshall worked with the Louisiana Center for Afterschool Learning (LACAL) and NLC to learn how other cities implement afterschool programs and to gain a better understanding of the steps and resources needed to create a citywide afterschool program in his community.

 In August 2012, Councilman Marshall attended LACAL’s Mayoral Summit on Afterschool.
 It was at this event that he realized the important role that he as a local elected official could play in creating and shaping opportunities for young people.
 As a follow-up to the mayoral summit, he attended the National Conference of the Statewide Afterschool Networks and connected with the Wallace Foundation’s Knowledge Center to learn more about afterschool system building.